-The following table summarizes information regarding the compensation awarded to, earned by, or paid to our principal executive officer and our two other most highly compensated executive officers during 2019, who we refer to in this prospectus as our named executive officers.
-Brian Coe, our Chief Executive Officer, Ramesh Ramakrishnan, Ph.D., our Senior Vice President, Research and Development and Martin Goldberg, Ph.D., our former Senior Vice President, Operations were our only executive officers during the year ended December 31, 2019 and accordingly, are our only named executive officers for the year ended December 31, 2019.
-Dr. Goldberg served as our Senior Vice President, Research and Development until May 2019, when he transitioned to Senior Vice President, Operations until his resignation in January 2020.
-Dr. Ramakrishnan commenced employment with us as our Senior Vice President, Research and Development in May 2019.
+The following table summarizes information regarding the compensation awarded to, earned by, or paid to our principal executive officer and our two other most highly compensated executive officers during 2020, who we refer to in this prospectus as our named executive officers.
+Brian Coe, our Chief Executive Officer, Robert Kelley, our Chief Commercial Officer, and Douglas Liu, our Senior Vice President, Operations, are our named executive officers for the year ended December 31, 2020.